 VOCES CI-Savvy This online textbook series hosts numerous free webinars for World Language teachers and the past ones are all available to watch at any time!

-World Language Summer Seminar – The Socially Just World Language Classroom – July 15-20th, 2022 A number of seminars for world language teachers, some language-specific, some related to DLI or Project Based Language Learning.
+World Language Summer Seminar – 2023 info isn’t yet available, but the 2022 conference was “The Socially Just World Language Classroom” with a number of seminars for world language teachers, some language-specific, some related to DLI or Project Based Language Learning.

-Heritage Language, Dual Language and Immersion
+PD for Heritage Language, Dual Language and Immersion

 Empowered Educators This is an asynchronous course that I’ve created for secondary Spanish teachers who teacher heritage speakers or dual language immersion classes.
 It’s aimed at giving new(er) teachers the knowledge base and lesson ideas to get a confident start.
 It’s available at any time to work through at your own pace.